 Not Secure: http://cloudways.com

 You have a lot of options when it comes to securing your WordPress websites with SSL certificates.
 You can either buy a certificate or just install a free one.
-Similarly, the validity of the certificates range from yearly to lifetime.
+Similarly, the validity of the certificates ranges from yearly to lifetime.
 Usually, WordPress web hosting providers provide in-depth support for installing and renewing SSL certificates.

 On Cloudways, we offer a free 1-Click FREE SSL certificate.
 If you want to know more about WordPress SSL certificates, here is a detailed guide on securing your WordPress websites with free SSL certificates.